By Thailand specialist Mark

 While gaeng massaman (or yellow curry) originates in southern Thailand, it’s influenced by Malaysia to the south, which in turn drew from 19th-century Indian migrants.
 Cardamom and cinnamon season this rich, filling dish, which often includes potato and pork.

 An alternative to curry, tom yum goong is a hot, sour soup that, for me, encapsulates the depth of seasoning possible in Thai food.
-A delicate blend of lemongrass, galangal, kaffir lime leaves, chilli and coconut milk, it hits you with real zing.
+A delicate blend of lemongrass, galangal, kaffir lime leaves, chili and coconut milk, it hits you with real zing.
 If you find it too hot, you’ll notice sugar is often provided as a table condiment for adjusting the spiciness of a dish to your palate.

 Street food walking tour of Phuket Town